cpalmer90/Reading-Notes/Reading-Notes.md

 > Growth Mindset is the belief that your knowledge and abilities are able to be developed and improved by hardwork and dedication.
 While Talent is just a starting block.

 * How to maintain a growth mindset
-  1. Effort - **Always** apply ***100%*** energy as good outcomes require exertion (mental, Physical or repetition).
+  1. Effort - ***Always apply 100%*** energy as good outcomes require exertion (mental, Physical or repetition).
-  2. Challenge - See challenges as exciting, engaging as these **are** oppotunities to learn something valuable from your experiences.
+  2. Challenge - ***See challenges as exciting***, engaging as these **are** oppotunities to learn something valuable from your experiences.
-  3. Mistakes/Feedback - Dont be affraid to make mistakes!
-Mistakes are also oppotunities to develop knowledge and not something to be embarressed over.  feedback can help improve in the future and is not personal.
+  3. Mistakes/Feedback - ***Dont be affraid to make mistakes!***  Mistakes are also oppotunities to develop knowledge and not something to be embarressed over.  feedback can help improve in the future and is not personal.